aydenjahola/2024-ca216-myshell/manual/readme.md

 OPTIONS
        batch_file
-              If specified, myshell operates in batch mode, reading commands from the specified file instead of interactively from the user.
+              If specified, ash operates in batch mode, reading commands from the specified file instead of interactively from the user.

 COMMANDS